microsoft/azure-health-data-services-workshop/Challenge-00 - Check prerequisites and configure environment/Readme.md

 ## Introduction

-In this preliminary challenge, you will be checking your Azure environment plus the general prerequisites for this workshop to ensure you are ready for Challenge-01 and beyond.
+In this preliminary challenge, you will be checking the general prerequisites for this workshop to ensure you are ready for Challenge-01 and beyond.

 ## Learning Objectives for Challenge-00

-+ Understand the general learner goals of this workshop.
++ Understand the learner goals in this workshop.
-+ Check the knowledge prerequisites for this workshop.
++ Review the knowledge prerequisites for this workshop.
 + Check that your Azure environment is ready for this workshop.

 ## Background

-The Azure Health Data Services Workshop presents a series of challenges to help learners build knowledge, experience, and skills in working with [Azure Health Data Services](https://docs.microsoft.com/azure/healthcare-apis/healthcare-apis-overview), including the FHIR, DICOM, and MedTech services.
+The Azure Health Data Services Workshop presents a series of challenges to help learners build knowledge, experience, and skills in working with [Azure Health Data Services](https://docs.microsoft.com/azure/healthcare-apis/healthcare-apis-overview).
 This workshop features solutions for use in real-world health data production environments.
-After this workshop, you will have a better understanding of how to build your own solutions using the latest healthcare-focused tools from Microsoft.
+After this workshop, learners will have a better understanding of how to build their own solutions using the latest healthcare-focused tools from Microsoft.

 ## What do we want learners to gain from the Azure Health Data Services Workshop?